shellfire-dev/shellfire/README.md

 * [github api], a REST interface that uses [curl], [urlencode], [jsonreader] and [jsonwriter].
 Currently, only supports enough to support [swaddle], but, if you're looking for an open source project, this is one to do.
 A complete command line, shell based GitHub client would be a real win.
 And one for Linode.
 And Digital Ocean.
 And ...
 * [jsonreader], a pure shell JSON reader.
 Raises events rather than creating an anaemic DOM of objects and lists - which has always been the _right_ way to deal with structured data...
 Think SAX for JSON.
 * [jsonwriter], writes JSON.
+* [random], a small framework to obtain random numbers and characters in shell script, using fallbacks to progressively less random sources.
 * [unicode], to correctly encode code points in UTF-8 and UTF-16 (uggh).
 * [urlencode], for all the myriad URL encodings possible.
 Includes a URI template Level 4 encoder.
 * [version], a simple module to compare version numbers.
 Yes, I know that's normally bad, but some things (like [curl]) need it as we can't do feature detection.